Escape the European Winter: Warm Places to Visit in Morocco

 About 20 minutes north of Agadir, Taghazout is what happens when a fishing village becomes best friends with surfers.
 It’s small, sunny, and full of barefoot travelers chasing waves, smoothies, and fried sardines.

 Winter is actually surf season here, which means more wetsuits than winter coats.
-But don’t worry, even if you don’t surf, you can still look cool holding a surfboard for a photo.
+But don’t worry, even if you don’t surf, you can still look cool holding a surfboard for a photo!

 Days in Taghazout are for beaches, yoga, and good food.
 Nights are for tea, music, and friendly conversations with strangers who might end up teaching you how to say “no worries” in five languages.